 Interesting facts and figures about the millionaire next door:

 - Many do not drive luxury cars.
-Ford is the second most popular car brand behind Mercedes, but ahead of BMW.
+The top 5 brands driven by millionaire households are Toyota, Ford, Honda, Lexus and Subaru.
 In addition, cars are typically not current model year and are rarely leased.

 - 97% are homeowners and have (on average) lived in the same home for more than 20 years.

 - 80% are first generation rich and self-made.
-Less than 20% inherited significant money (10% of their wealth).
+Less than 20% inherited significant money (10% or more of their wealth).

 - Most millionaires who own their own businesses are in dull, low-tech businesses, such as construction trades, auctioneers, farmers, owners of mobile-home parks, pest controllers, coin and stamp dealers, etc.